Black Americans played pivotal, often unsung role in Pride movement

 Black transgender and nonbinary youth are also more likely to report experiencing higher rates of victimization, including discrimination, threats of violence, physical attacks and attempts from others to change their sexual orientation or gender identity.

-A 2021 report by the Center for American Progress found that 33 percent of Black LGBTQ Americans had faced discrimination in the last year, leading to one in three avoiding public spaces such as stores or restaurants to avoid experiencing discrimination and one in five avoiding travel.
+A 2021 report by the Center for American Progress found that 33 percent of Black LGBTQ Americans had faced discrimination in the last year, leading to 1 in 3 avoiding public spaces such as stores or restaurants to avoid experiencing discrimination and one in five avoiding travel.

 “It’s necessary to help educate the population particularly now, in the midst of all of this anti-Black, anti-queer legislation and the discourse that’s out there to really eradicate and misrecognize and disrecognize our communities,” said Bailey.